mangal-interactions/mangal/mangal.md

 ### Taxa

-Taxa are a taxonomic entity of any level, identified by their name, vernacular name, and their identifiers in a variety of taxonomic services.
-Associating the identifiers of each taxa is important to leverage the power of the new generation of open data tools, such as `taxize` [@chamberlain_taxize_2013].
-The data specification currently has fields for `ncbi`, `gbif`, `itis`, `eol` and `bold` identifiers.
+Taxa are a taxonomic entity of any level, identified by their name, vernacular name, and their identifiers in a variety of taxonomic services (EOL, BGIF, ITIS, NCBI).
+Associating the identifiers of each taxa is important to leverage the power of the new generation of open data tools, such as `taxize` [@cham13a].
+The data specification currently has fields for `ncbi` (National Center for Biotechnology Information), `gbif` (Global Biodiversity Information Facility), `tsn` (Taxonomic Serial Number, used by the Integrated Taxonomic Information System), `eol` (Encyclopedia of Life) and `bold` (Barcode of Life) identifiers.
 We also provide the taxonomic status, *i.e.* whether a taxa is a true taxonomic entity, a "trophic species", or a morphospecies.

-### Population

-A `population` is one observed instance of a `taxa` object.
-If your experimental design is replicated through space, then each taxa have a `population` object corresponding to each locality.
-Populations do not have associated meta-data, but serve as "containers" for `item` objects.
+Taxonomic identifiers can either be added by the contributors, or will be automatically retrieved during the automated curation routine.

 ### Item

-An `item` is an instance of a population.
-Items have a `level` argument, which can be  either `individual` or `population`; this allows to represent both individual-level networks (*i.e.* there are as many `item`s attached to a `population` than there were individuals of this `population` sampled), and population-level networks.
+An `item` is any measured instance of a taxon.
+Items have a `level` argument, which can be  either `individual` or `population`; this allows to represent both individual-level networks (*i.e.* there are as many `item`s of a given taxa as there were individuals of this sampled), and population-level networks.
 When `item` represents a population, it is possible to give a measure of the size of this population.
 The notion of `item` is particularly useful for time-replicated designs: each observation of a population at a time-point is an `item` with associated `trait` values, and possibly population size.

 ## Network information

+All objects described in this sub-section can have a spatial position, information on the date of sampling, and references to both papers and datasets.

 ### Interaction

-An `interaction` links, *a minima*, two `taxa` objects (but can also link pairs of `population`s or `item`s).
+An `interaction` links two `taxa` objects (but can also link pairs of `item`s).
 The most important attributes of `interaction`s are the type of interaction (of which we provide a list of possible values, see *Supp.
 Mat.
-1*), and its `nature`, *i.e.* how it was observed.
+1*), and its `ob_type`, *i.e.* how it was observed.
 This field help differentiate direct observations, text mining, and inference.
-Note that the `nature` field can also take `absence` as a value; this is useful for, *e.g.*, "cafeteria" experiments in which there is high confidence that the interaction did not happen.
+Note that the `obs_type` field can also take `confirmed absence` as a value;
+this is useful for, *e.g.*, "cafeteria" experiments in which there is high confidence that the interaction did not happen.

 ### Network

 A `network` is a series of `interaction` object, along with (i) informations on its spatial position (provided at the latitude and longitude), (ii) the date of sampling, and (iii) references to measures of environmental conditions.

 ### Dataset

 A `dataset` is a collection of one or several `network`(s).
 Datasets also have a field for `data` and `papers`, both of which are references to bibliographic or web resources describing, respectively, the source of the data, and the papers in which these data have been significantly used.
-Datasets are the preferred entry point in the resources.
+Datasets or networks are the prefered entry point into the resources, although in some cases it can be meaningful to get a list of interactions only.

 ## Meta-data